 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020 and the Consolidated Appropriations Act (CAA), 2021 was signed into law on December 27, 2020.
 The CARES Act, among other things, permits net operating loss (NOL) carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
 The CAA extends and expands certain tax provisions of the CARES Act.
-The CARES Act as well as the CAA did not have a material effect on the financial statements.
-The Company is currently evaluating modifications extending into 2021, however these modifications are not expected to have a material effect on the Company's financial statements.
+The CARES Act as well as the CAA did not have a material effect on the consolidated financial statements.
+The Company is currently evaluating modifications extending into 2021, however these modifications are not expected to have a material effect on the Company's consolidated financial statements.

-The Company provides for DTAs in accordance with statutory accounting practices and has met the required threshold toutilize the three-year reversal period and 15% of surplus limitation.
+The Company provides for DTAs in accordance with statutory accounting practices.
+All of the companies included in these Consolidated Statutory Financial Statements have met the required threshold to utilize the three-year reversal period and 15% of surplus limitation.